laysaalves/passguardian-api/README.md

 ## Introduction

-This is an API with the sole purpose of learning how to use non-relational databases from the Golang language and how to build the security of an application, in this case using fictitious data for encryption.
+This is an API with the sole purpose of learning how to use non-relational databases from the Golang language and how to build the security of an application, in this case using dummy data for encryption, as well as serving in a Docker container.

 ## API Endpoints
 ​